mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### application_insights_connection_string

-If you want to track Grafana usage via Azure Application Insights, then specify _your_ Application Insights connection string.
+If you want to track Mosaicoo usage via Azure Application Insights, then specify _your_ Application Insights connection string.
 Since the connection string contains semicolons, you need to wrap it in backticks (`).
 By default, tracking usage is disabled.

 ### application_insights_endpoint_url